 The mainland footwear market is dominated by domestically made products.
 There are currently four major footwear industry clusters in the country, predominantly located in the southeast coastal regions.
-The Guangdong footwear industry base, with Guangzhou and Dongguan at the heart of it, focuses on medium to high-end shoes, while Zhejiang, with its footwear sector centred around Wenzhou and Taizhou, primarily produces medium to low-end men’s shoes.
-In the case of the western region, its footwear industry is spearheaded by Chengdu and Chongqing, with medium to low-end women’s shoes accounting for the majority of its output.
+The Guangdong footwear industry base, with Guangzhou and Dongguan at the heart, focuses on medium to high-end shoes, while Zhejiang, with its footwear sector centred around Wenzhou and Taizhou, primarily produces medium to low-end men’s shoes.
+The western region’s footwear industry is headed by Chengdu and Chongqing, with medium to low-end women’s shoes accounting for the majority of its output.
 Led by Quanzhou and Jinjiang, meanwhile, Fujian’s footwear industry specialises in sporting shoes.

-Basically, three different kinds of businesses are targetting the mainland market.
-Firstly, there are the imported brands, which mainly come from the US and Europe, with Italy and Spain particularly well-represented.
-Here such brands as Santoni, the Italian handmade shoes company, tend to target the higher end of the market.
-Then there are the Sino-foreign joint-venture enterprises.
-Primarily headquartered in Hong Kong or Taiwan, their financial resources and design capabilities once saw them dominate the mid-market.
-More recently, however, a number of domestic brands, most notably Shenzhen-based Belle, have made successful incursions into this particular sector.
+Three different kinds of businesses are targeting the mainland market.
+Firstly, there are imported brands, which mainly come from the US and Europe, with Italy and Spain particularly well-represented.
+Brands such as Santoni, the Italian handmade shoes company, tend to target the higher end of the market.
+Then there are Sino-foreign joint-venture enterprises.
+Primarily headquartered in Hong Kong or Taiwan, their financial resources and design capabilities once dominated the mid-market.
+More recently, however, a number of domestic brands, most notably Belle, have made successful incursions into this particular sector.
 The overall picture is completed by the vast number of domestic manufacturers who primarily service the lower end of the footwear market.

-Despite these increased opportunities for specialisation, many mainland manufacturers remain concerned over the renewed challenges coming from elsewhere in Southeast Asia, with several countries now offering considerable labour cost advantages over China, while also having improved access to better-resourced local industry chains.
+Despite these increased opportunities for specialisation, many mainland manufacturers remain concerned over the renewed challenges from elsewhere in Southeast Asia, with several countries now offering considerable labour cost advantages over China, while also having improved access to better-resourced local industry chains.
 As the capacity of these countries is limited and their industry chains remain comparatively undeveloped, China has, for the time being at least, retained its role as the world’s favoured workshop.
 With one eye on the future, however, a number of mainland footwear companies have developed strategic relationships with their Southeast Asian counterparts.
-One of the fruits of this policy was the June 2013 launch of the China-ASEAN Footwear Industry Cooperation Committee.
+One of the fruits of this policy was the launch of the China-ASEAN Footwear Industry Cooperation Committee on 8 June 2013.

 III.
 Sales Channels

-Department stores, large shopping centres and warehouse-style shopping malls are the leading footwear retail channels in China, although specialty and franchised stores have been growing in popularity over recent years.
-Part of the appeal of these specialty stores lies in their robust brand image, fast cash flow and prompt and effective customer feedback.
-In terms of their disadvantages, some customers have complained of the homogeneity of their products and brands.
+Retail channels for footwear in China are mainly department stores, specialty stores and e-commerce.
+Part of the appeal of specialty stores lies in their robust brand image, fast cash flow and prompt and effective customer feedback.
+In terms of their disadvantages, some customers have complained of the homogeneity of products and brands.
 Despite this, many companies are still opting to use specialty stores – now a common sight on the mainland – as their primary sales channels, including such high-profile businesses as Le Saunda and Aokang.
-A slightly different approach, however, has been taken in the northern cities, where customers still favour department stores, with many footwear brands now available via the shop-in-shop format within these larger outlets.

 Taking a different approach, a number of manufacturers have started to channel more of their products through hypermarkets, outlets where different types of shoes under different brands are usually grouped together and offered for sale under one roof.
 By doing so, they have ended their reliance on single-brand specialty stores, opting instead for the more diversified opportunities offered by the hypermarkets.
-Typically, many of the well-known brands will set a lower price point for the items they sell through hypermarkets, with middle-aged and younger consumers seen as their target purchasers.
+Typically, many well-known brands will set lower price points when selling through hypermarkets, with middle-aged and younger consumers seen as their target purchasers.